A Tutorial on Meta-Reinforcement Learning: Task Inference Methods

+For example, the informed policy regularization algorithm (IMPORT, \cite{kamienny2020learning}) follows the simultaneous-training paradigm.
+In this case, the auxiliary inference objective is given by

+This inference objective forces the encoding of $g$ and $\hat{g}$ to look similar.
+While optimizing this objective, the algorithm also optimizes the normal meta-learning objective (see Equation~\ref{eq:meta-rl-objective}) but with the policy conditioned on the inferred task representation: $\pi_\theta(a|s,\hat{g}_\theta(\D))$.
+Additionally, IMPORT simultaneously optimizes the meta-RL objective but with the multi-task policy conditioned on the learned task representation: $\pi_\theta^{\mathrm{multi}}(a|s,g_\theta(c_\mathcal{M}))$.

-Some task distributions even allow for significant shared behavior between the informed multi-task agent and the uninformed meta-RL agent.
+\enlargethispage{\baselineskip} Some task distributions even allow for significant shared behavior between the informed multi-task agent and the uninformed meta-RL agent.
 This sharing is generally possible when little exploration is needed for the meta-RL policy to identify the task.
-In this case instead of only inferring the privileged task information, the meta-RL may imitate the multi-task agent through distillation \citep{weihs2021bridging,nguyen2022leveraging}, or by direct parameter sharing of policy layers \citep{kamienny2020learning,peng2021linear}.
-In the case that representations of the policies are shareable between multi-task learning and meta-learning, the task may even be represented as weights and biases of the multi-task policies themselves \citep{peng2021linear}.
-Moreover, instead of learning to infer the policy directly, it is be possible to learn a value function conditioned on a latent space of inferred tasks and policies, then optimize the value function within just the latent space of policies \citep{raileanu2020fast}.
-In contrast, when task distributions require taking sufficiently many exploratory actions to identify the task, sharing policies becomes less feasible.
-Often, intrinsic rewards are additionally needed to even be able to collect the data enabling task inference.
-Such exploration in task inference methods is discussed in Section \ref{sec:explore_basics}.
+In this case instead of only inferring the privileged task information, the meta-RL agent may imitate the multi-task agent through distillation \citep{weihs2021bridging,nguyen2022leveraging}, which we cover in Section~\ref{sec:supervision}, or by direct parameter sharing of policy layers \citep{kamienny2020learning,peng2021linear}.
+For instance, in the IMPORT algorithm, $\pi_\theta$ and $\pi_\theta^{\mathrm{multi}}$ share parameters by using the same components of the meta-parameters vector, $\theta$.
+In this case, the entire policy is shared, such that $\pi = \pi^{\mathrm{multi}}$.
+Even when the multi-task and meta-RL policies are computed sequentially, the pre-trained multi-task agent may still be used as an initialization for the meta-RL agent \citep{beck2023recurrent}.